Anne Diamond

 In 1991, following the death of her third son Sebastian, Diamond successfully campaigned for research into cot death.
 The campaign, which she co-founded, is reported to have cut the UK's incidence of cot death from over 2,000 a year to approximately 300.
+In 2023, she was made an OBE for her service to children's health and is the first non-medic to hold the Royal College of Paediatrics College Medal.

-She has also worked for LBC, Radio Oxford, BBC London, BBC Berkshire, and is a regular columnist for the various UK newspapers.
-Since 2003, she has made regular appearances on Channel 5's topical discussion show The Wright Stuff and now its successor, Jeremy Vine.
+Diamond has also worked for LBC, Radio Oxford, BBC London, BBC Berkshire, and is a regular columnist for the various UK newspapers.
+She made regular appearances on Channel 5's topical discussion show The Wright Stuff and its successor, Jeremy Vine.

 Early life and career

+Diamond was born on 8 September 1954 at Loveday St Maternity Hospital in Birmingham, Warwickshire.

-Diamond's parents were of Irish ancestry, although her father was brought up in Scotland.
-She was brought up in Malvern, Worcestershire, and she attended Worcester Grammar School for Girls.
+Her parents were of Irish ancestry, although her father was brought up by his mother in Greenock, Scotland after his father went to Canada.
+Her mother was a nurse.
+She was brought up on Clerkenwell Crescent in Great Malvern, Worcestershire, in a house owned by the MoD.
+She attended the prep school Hillside School, Malvern before the age of 11, followed by Worcester Grammar School for Girls.
+She learned to play the piano, and the flute.

 Diamond worked at a Butlins holiday camp as a redcoat and chalet-maid.
 She then began her career as a journalist on the Bridgwater Mercury and Bournemouth Evening Echo.